gyulanemeth/bluefox.email/posts/how-to-get-and-maintain-production-access-to-amazon-ses.md

 ## What your sending limits become after approval

-This is the question people actually want answered, and the honest answer is that there is no single number.

 Approval raises two separate limits, and both are per Region:

 * your [sending quota](/aws-concepts/ses-sending-quota), the maximum you can send in a rolling 24-hour window
 * your [sending rate](/aws-concepts/ses-sending-rate), the maximum you can send per second

+In practice most accounts land on the same starting pair: **50,000 messages a day and 14 a second**.
+AWS has published 50,000 a day as the default quota on approval, and that pairing is what we see most often in the wild.

-AWS sets the starting figures based on your stated use case and your Region.
-Published numbers you find in blog posts are somebody else's account, not a promise about yours.
-Check the account dashboard for your actual values.
+Treat it as a hint rather than a promise.
+AWS sets the starting values from your stated use case and Region, some accounts begin higher or lower, and the figures move as you build a sending history.
+Check the account dashboard for your actual values before you design a send schedule around a number.

 Two details matter more than the numbers themselves.